everlytic/push-notifications-sdk-web/README.md

 This is the Web version of Everlytic's Push Notification SDK.
 It enables your website to serve Everlytic's Push Notifications to your user base.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you up and running and receiving Push Notifications on your website in no time.

 ### Prerequisites
 - Website with HTTPS Enabled